0xPlaygrounds/rig/README.md

 ✨ If you would like to help spread the word about Rig, please consider starring the repo!

 > [!WARNING]
 > Here be dragons!
-As we plan to ship a torrent of features in the following months, future updates **will** contain **breaking changes** as Rig evolves.
-We'll annotate them and highlight migration paths as we encounter them.
+As we plan to ship a torrent of features in the following months, future updates **will** contain **breaking changes**.
+With Rig evolving, we'll annotate changes and highlight migration paths as we encounter them.

 ## What is Rig?